taghashseven/learn/public/Notes/pwa/service_worker.md

 ### cache api

-- there are a number of design patterns for caching
+there are a number of design patterns for

-- cache first
+cache first

-- network first
+network first

-- prefetch
+prefetch

-- app shell pattern
+app shell pattern

-- the app shell pattern
+the app shell pattern

-    - we cache all the resources that are neccessy for the app to render
+we cache all the resources that are neccessy for the app to render

 ## service worker events